 - Emotional distress

-A Glen Allen car accident law firm will negotiate with the insurance company for a fair settlement based on individual client circumstances.
+A Glen Allen car accident lawyer will negotiate with the insurance company for a fair settlement based on individual client circumstances.
 A seasoned attorney knows the amount of compensation necessary for their client’s present and long-term needs and will not back down.

 Virginia statute of limitations